Raunak-kushwaha/Raunak-kushwaha/README.md

 -->

 ## 👋 Hi, I'm Raunak!
-I'm a **Computer Science student at Amity University**, currently in my **third year**.
-I have a strong passion for **software development UI/UX design**, and I'm always eager to explore new technologies and enhance my skills.
+I'm a **Computer Science student at Amity University**, currently in my **final year**.
+I have a strong passion for **Web Development and UI/UX design**, and I'm always eager to explore new technologies and enhance my skills.
 I also love to play mainstream games.